cybermouflons/CCSC-CTF-2020/stego/those_are_dangerous_streams/README.md

-#Those are dangerous streams
+# Those are dangerous streams

-Category: Stego
+**Category:** Stego

-Author: anderson101
+**Author:** anderson101

+# Description
+...
+We hid the treasure, and hid it good - no one's gonna find it, not in a million years.
+Writing exactly where and how would be plain foolish...

+# Points
+100